alllee/AzureAIMystery/README.md

 # **Introduction**

-This repository contains workshops and content for the Cluedo: An AI Mystery workshop.
+This repository contains workshops and content for the Azure Murder Mstery: An AI Mystery workshop.

 ## Who it's for